What Is Apple Universal Control and How to Use It - Qiling

 Automatically Reconnect to a Nearby Device

-Connect to nearby Mac/iPad devices by pushing the trackpad/mouse cursor to the edge of the display toward the other device.
-After the first connection succeeds, you can automatically reconnect to any nearby Mac or iPad.
+To connect to nearby Mac/iPad devices, push the trackpad/mouse cursor to the edge of the display towards the other device.
+This will establish a connection, and after the first connection is made, you can automatically reconnect to any nearby Mac or iPad.

-To enable automatic reconnections on Mac, go to System Preferences, choose Display Settings, and click Advanced.
-Then, check the box next to reconnect to any nearby Mac or iPad Automatically, then click Done.
+To enable automatic reconnections on Mac, go to System Preferences, choose Display Settings, and click Advanced, then check the box next to "reconnect to any nearby Mac or iPad Automatically" and click Done.

 How to Fix Universal Control Not Working on Mac/iPad

-Here are problems that may happen when you use Universal Control and solutions:
+Here are the problems that may happen when using Universal Control and their solutions:

 arrange display